amitashukla/You-Dont-Know-JS/this & object prototypes/ch5.md

 Because of the confusion and conflation of terms, I believe the label "prototypal inheritance" itself (and trying to mis-apply all its associated class-orientation terminology, like "class", "constructor", "instance", "polymorphism", etc) has done **more harm than good** in explaining how JavaScript's mechanism *really* works.

-"Inheritance" implies a *copy* operation, and JavaScript doesn't copy object properties (natively, by default).
-Instead, JS creates a link between two objects, where one object can essentially *delegate* property/function access to another object.
+**"Inheritance" implies a *copy* operation, and JavaScript doesn't copy object properties (natively, by default).
+Instead, JS creates a link between two objects**, where one object can essentially *delegate* property/function access to another object.
 "Delegation" (see Chapter 6) is a much more accurate term for JavaScript's object-linking mechanism.

 Another term which is sometimes thrown around in JavaScript is "differential inheritance".
 The idea here is that we describe an object's behavior in terms of what is *different* from a more general descriptor.
 For example, you explain that a car is a kind of vehicle, but one that has exactly 4 wheels, rather than re-describing all the specifics of what makes up a general vehicle (engine, etc).